ovh/docs/pages/web/emails/email_generalities/guide.en-gb.md

 order: 1
 ---

-**Last updated 19/07/2021**
+**Last updated 19th July 2021**

 ## Objective

-If you have just purchased an MX Plan solution, This means you have email addresses that you can use to send and receive messages from a device of your choice.
+If you have just purchased an MX Plan solution, this means you have email addresses that you can use to send and receive messages from a device of your choice.

 **Find out how to get started with an MX Plan solution.**